Transcript of the video

 Five trucks to bring help.

-According to Le Monde, 175 truckloads of humanitarian aid have been waiting for days for this crossing point to open.
+According to Le Monde, 175 truckloads of humanitarian aid have been waiting for days for this crossing to open.

 Dozens of people with dual nationality - French and Palestinian, for example - who live in the Gaza Strip, are waiting and hoping that the opening of this crossing will also mean that they will be allowed to leave the territory, to leave, to evacuate.